masoudshab/Optimal-allocation-of-FACTS-using-equivalent-impedance-models-of-VSCs/README.md

-# optimal allocation of FACTS devices using equivalent impedance models of VSCs
+# Optimal allocation of FACTS devices using equivalent impedance models of VSCs